 Let’s turn to the wisdom of Scott Adams, the brilliant mind behind the Dilbert comic and the author of How to Fail at Almost Everything and Still Win Big.
 He offers a simple explanation:

 “If you do something every day, it’s a system.
 If you’re waiting to achieve it someday in the future, it’s a goal.”

-Adams warns against the flaws of goals:
+Adams cautions us about the pitfalls of goals: